MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-security-guidelines.md

 # Bot Framework security guidelines

 Bots are more and more prevalent in key business areas like financial services, retail, travel and so on.
-The bots might collect very sensitive data such as credit cards, SSN, bank accounts, and other personal information.
-So it is important that bots are **secure**.
+A bot might collect very sensitive data such as credit cards, SSN, bank accounts, and other personal information.
+So it is important that bots are secure and protect against common threats and vulnerabilities.

-Securing a bot can be complicated, even the most robust one could have **vulnerabilities** and be at risk for **threats**.

-However, there are security preventive measures that can be taken to improve bot's security.
-Some are standard measures similar to the ones used in any other software system others are specific to the Bot Framework.
+You can take some standard preventative measures to improve your bot's security.
+Some security measures are similar to ones used in other software systems, while some are specific to the Bot Framework.

 ## Security issues in a nutshell